Regulation of self-driving cars: Legislation in Europe

+European Union

 In November 2019, Regulation (EU) 2019/2144 of the European Parliament and of the Council on motor vehicle type approval requirements defined specific requirements relating to automated vehicles and fully automated vehicles.
 This law is applicable from 2022 and is based on uniform procedures and technical specifications for the systems and other items.

 In April 2022, EU released a draft version of its legislation for vehicles with automated driving systems (ADS).

 In July 2022, the new "Vehicle General Safety Regulation" come into effect which establishes the legal framework for the approval of automated and fully driverless vehicles (Level 3 and above) in the EU.

 And the EU introduced regulations which require all new cars from 6 July 2022 to be fitted with intelligent speed assistance (ISA) (Level 2).

 EU Commission delegated regulation contains specific requirements for specific vehicles with regulatory differences between: